mui/mui-x/docs/data/charts/getting-started/getting-started.md

 ## Rendering Charts

-MUI X Charts can be rendered as _closed_ (self-contained) or _open_ (composable) components.
+MUI X Charts can be rendered as _self-contained_ or _composable_ components.
-[Closed components](#closed-charts) are simpler to get started with and are recommended for most common use cases; more advanced use cases (such as combining Bar and Line Charts on a single plot) require custom composition with [open components](#open-charts).
+[Self-contained components](#self-contained-charts) are simpler to get started with and are recommended for most common use cases; more complex visualization (such as combining Bar and Line Charts on a single plot) requires [custom composition](#composable-charts).

-### Closed Charts
+### Self-contained Charts

-Closed Chart components are self-contained, meaning all of the necessary subcomponents are abstracted away inside of a single React component (such as `<BarChart />` or `<LineChart />`).
+Self-contained Chart components are imported and rendered as a single React component (such as `<BarChart />` or `<LineChart />`) which contains all of the necessary subcomponents.

 These components require a `series` prop describing the data to render, as well as a numerical value (rendered in pixels) for the `height` prop.
 The `width` prop is optional; if no value is provided, the Charts expand to fill the available space.

 {{"demo": "SimpleCharts.js"}}

-### Open Charts
+### Composable Charts

-Open Chart components require composition of the necessary subcomponents inside of a Chart Container wrapper.
+More complex use cases require composition of the necessary subcomponents inside of a Chart Container wrapper.
 Subcomponents include:

 - Axis components – to define the X and Y axes